-- First offense A written or telephone warning to the home, and possible additional consequences, such as loss of recess, assigned bus seat, apology to the driver, etc., depending on the nature of the offense - Second Offense A phone call to parents/guardians informing them of the bus incident and the number of days of bus suspension. - Third Offense A conference with parents/guardians informing them of the bus incident and the number of days of bus suspension. - Fourth Offense- Permanent removal from the bus.
+- First offense A written or telephone warning to the home, and possible additional consequences, such as loss of school privileges, assigned bus seat, apology to the driver, suspension from the bus, etc., depending on the nature of the offense. - Second Offense A phone call to parents/guardians informing them of the bus incident, family meeting, and the number of days of bus suspension. - Third Offense A conference with parents/guardians informing them of the bus incident and the number of days of bus suspension. - Fourth Offense- Permanent removal from the bus.